eclipse-vertx/vertx-codegen/README.md

 </dependency>
 ```

-You still need to configure the `outputDirectory` for generating files non resources/classes as the processors
+You still need to configure the `codegen.output` for generating files non resources/classes as the processors
 requires this option to know where to place them.

 The processor is configured by a few options